-Nanollose recognizes that business leadership and long-term success must consider the environment.
-Consequently, Nanollose is dedicated to building environmental awareness among customers, employees, suppliers and peers.
+NER recognizes that business leadership and long-term success must consider the environment.
+Consequently, NER is dedicated to building environmental awareness about these issues among customers, employees, suppliers and peers.

-Conserve Ancient and Endangered Forests and Ecosystems
+Conserving Ancient and Endangered Forests and Ecosystems

-Nanollose aims to provide a clear solution to avoid sourcing textile fibres and pulp/paper inputs from the world's ancient and endangered forests, by producing these valuable raw materials from industrial organic and agricultural waste.
-We are aiming to provide innovative fibre solutions that can meet marketplace demand while also protecting the world's remaining ancient and endangered forests including the Canadian and Russian Boreal Forests; Coastal Temperate Rainforestsii; tropical forests and peat lands of Indonesiaiii, the Amazon and West Africa, and the protection of biodiversity and ecosystems contained within these forests.
+NER provides a clear solution to pulp, paper and packaging inputs originating from the world's ancient and endangered forests, by scaling low footprint pulping technology designed to process agricultural waste and resides into pulp for paper and packaging.
+As such we are helping to protect the world's remaining ancient and endangered forests including the Canadian and Russian Boreal Forests; Coastal Temperate Rainforests; tropical forests and peat lands of Indonesia the Amazon and West Africa, and the protection of biodiversity and ecosystems contained within these forests.

-As the issue of ancient and endangered forest fibre in packaging, paper and cellulosic fabrics gains increasing awareness among global retailers, brands, designers and producers, Nanollose will work with suppliers, Canopy (www.canopyplanet.org) and businesses that have Canopy policies in place to support the protection of ancient and endangered forests and forward solutions to reduce demand on our forests.
+As the issue of ancient and endangered forest fibre in packaging, paper and cellulosic fabrics gains increasing awareness among global retailers, brands, designers and producers, NER will work with suppliers, Canopy and businesses that have Canopy policies in place to support the protection of ancient and endangered forests and forward solutions to reduce demand on our forests.